ray-project/ray/doc/source/ray-core/actors/task-orders.rst

 Synchronous, Single-Threaded Actor
 ----------------------------------
 In Ray, an actor receives tasks from multiple submitters (including driver and workers).
-Synchronous, single-threaded actors execute tasks following the submission order if the same submitter submits the tasks.
+For tasks received from the same submitter, synchronous, single-threaded actor executes them following the submission order.
-Precisely, for tasks received from the same submitter, any task will not be executed until previously submitted tasks have finished execution.
+In other words, any task will not be executed until previously submitted tasks from the same submitter have finished execution.

 .. tabbed:: Python